14 Ideas for Valentine’s Day Dates with Your Kids

 Have a Sweet Treat

 Even though your kids will be overloaded with sugar, you may still want to take them for a special treat.
-Visit the Sprinkles ATM at Lenox Square Mall where they can see cupcakes dispense or visit one of these ice cream shops on our list of favorites.
+Visit one of these ice cream shops on our list of favorites.

 Attend a Valentine’s Day Dance

 Many community centers around Atlanta are hosting special dances.
-We complied a list of some of the best.
+We compiled a list of some of the best.

 Enjoy a Special Meal